-BigBear.ai is expanding its portfolio to include the Digital Identity market, bringing decades of subject matter expertise in border protection, aviation, travel, and tourism as well as proven software through the Pangiam acquisition.
-These software assets are tailored for digital identity and biometrics, leveraging advanced vision AI technology.
+BigBear.ai offers software assets that are tailored for digital identity and biometrics, leveraging advanced vision AI technology.
 These assets represent a cornerstone of our commitment to innovation in identity verification and security.
 Through the integration of sophisticated algorithms and machine learning capabilities, our software solutions empower organizations to authenticate individuals with unparalleled accuracy and efficiency.
-By harnessing the power of vision AI, we enable seamless identification processes with the potential to revolutionize industries ranging from finance to national security.
-Our commitment to enhancing digital security and enabling frictionless user experiences underscores our dedication to remaining at the forefront of technological advancement in the realm of identity verification and biometrics.
+These digital identity offerings are no longer restricted to national security uses, but are increasingly expanding into the personal finance world, enabling a frictionless user experience in an ever growing number of settings.
+BigBear.ai is dedicated to remaining at the forefront of technological advancement in the realm of identity verification and biometrics.